 Follow our safe cyber shopping tips

-To help make sure your employees don’t become a cybercrime statistic when ‘out’ shopping this Cyber Monday, or indeed any day during their lunchtime, here are our tips to keep your business safe.
+To help make sure your employees don’t become a cybercrime statistic when shopping online over the Black Friday period, here are our tips to keep your business safe.

 1. Stop and think

 Before clicking on any link sent to you in a promotional email for example – does the offer seem too good to be true?
-An iPhoneX for £400?
+An iPhoneXs for £300?
 Take a moment to think how realistic the offer is.

 2. Does the website you are buying from seem genuine?